 Other Financial Aid

 Other types of financial aid (loans, work study, etc.) are handled by the Office of Student Financial Services.
 Most of these forms of assistance require filing a FAFSA and other forms.
 (The FAFSA code for GU is 001445).
 To maximize the resources available to CERES students, all applicants for funding are strongly encouraged to submit these forms.
-For information about loans and other non merit-based sources of assistance, please visit the website of the Georgetown University Office of Student Financial Services.
+For information about loans and other non merit-based sources of assistance, please visit Georgetown University Office of Student Financial Services.

 Please consult our frequently asked questions if you have questions about admissions or financial aid.